 Although it produced a wide range of beers (including a cream ale, a stock ale, and a wheat ale) the Luce/Busch Brewery itself barely survived Duluth’s tough economy of the 1860s.
 In 1865, Luce sold the brewery to Nicholas Decker.
 Decker died in 1875, and two years later his family leased the brewery to Michael Fink.
 In 1882 Fink hired August Fitger to run his brewery; less than half a year later Fitger and his partner Percy Anneke bought the Brewery from Fink and changed the name of the Decker Brewery to A. Fitger & Co.
 Lake Superior Brewery.

-During this period Luce continued to work for the Land Office and also served the local municipal government as both a councilor and president (several times).
+During this period Luce continued to work for the Land Office and also served the local municipal government as both a counselor and president (several times).
 He also passed the time building what the Minnesotian deemed “excellent” rowboats.

 In 1869 Luce attended a meeting with Duluth’s great financier, Jay Cooke, on the only trip the Philadelphia banker ever made to the city he helped build.
 Luce and several fellow Duluth pioneers, including J. D. Ray, Luke Marvin, W. R. Nettleton, C. Markell, J. R. Carey, and J. B. Culver, met Cooke at the residence of Commodore Saxton before moving the business meeting to the United States land office, which had been relocated from Luce’s warehouse between First and Second Avenues, East, on the lake shore.